 Who We Are

-Paula Cunniffe – Head of Mark Pollock Trust & Run in the Dark
+Paula Cunniffe – CEO of Mark Pollock Trust & Run in the Dark

-I believe that through effective communication we can put the issue of spinal cord injury on the world stage and engage a tribe of followers to support the mission to fast-track a cure for paralysis.
-Leading the team at the Mark Pollock Trust I am focused on building that tribe, and generating funding to support our mission through our global running series called Run in the Dark and by working with our volunteer, commercial, government and academic partners to help fast-track a cure for paralysis.
+I believe that through effective communication we can put the issue of spinal cord injury on the world stage and engage a network to cure paralysis in our lifetime.
+Leading the team at the Mark Pollock Trust I am focused on generating funding through our global running series called Run in the Dark and by working with our volunteer, commercial, government and academic collaborators to help cure paralysis in our lifetime.

-Communications and project management has been at the heart of my work to date, on large-scale projects and events management with the Department of the Taoiseach, as a lecturer at the University of Florida and producing radio and TV programmes and documentaries for NPR, Athena Media, RTE and others.
+Communications and project management has been at the heart of my work to date.
+I have worked on large-scale projects and events management with the Department of the Taoiseach, as a lecturer at the University of Florida and producing radio and TV programmes and documentaries for NPR, Athena Media, RTE and others.

-I hold a 1st class BA in Journalism and Irish from DIT and a Master’s in Broadcast Journalism from the University of Florida.
-I’m a runner, a cyclist, a hockey player and former President of Loreto Hockey Club.
+I hold a BA in Journalism and Irish from DIT and a Master’s in Broadcast Journalism from the University of Florida.
+I’m on the Board of Hockey Ireland and Social Finance Foundation, and am a former President of Loreto Hockey Club.

 Mark Pollock – Explorer, Innovator & Collaboration Catalyst